Paul-Surridge/Cloud-Java-Development/README.md

 	1. Projects			x3 java projects for review
 	2. Screenshots			Screenshots of the x3 java projects and those from previous employer
-	3. Reference			Sample reference material of java and cloud technologies
+	3. Reference			Reference/research material of java, kotlin and cloud technologies
-	4. Software Competencies.pdf	Summary of competencies and research of java and cloud technologies
+	4. Software Competencies.pdf	Competencies/research of java, kotlin and cloud technologies
-	5. Software Principles.pdf	Summary of personal principles applied to all software
+	5. Software Principles.pdf	Personal principles applied to all software

 **/Projects:**